N-Parsons/grav-plugin-markdown-fontawesome/README.md

-# Grav Markdown Font Awesome Plugin
+# Markdown Font Awesome Plugin

-The **Font Awesome plugin** for [Grav](http://github.com/getgrav/grav) allows you to use Font Awesome icons inline with markdown by wrapping the icon name in colons (Github/Slack "emoji style"):
+The **Markdown Font Awesome plugin** for [Grav](http://github.com/getgrav/grav) allows you to use Font Awesome icons inline with markdown by wrapping the icon name in colons (Github/Slack "emoji style"):

 ![Font Awesome flag icon](assets/fa-flag-to-icon.png)